Familiaris Consortio Conference 2020

 Moderated by Al Kresta

-Phoenix from the Ashes: The Sex Abuse Crisis and the Future of the Catholic Church, the second installment in our Familiaris Consortio Lecture Series, provided in-depth discourse on the troubling situation within our Church.
-Prof. Smith and her fellow speakers provided tremendous insight into how we got here and what lay Catholics can do now.
+Phoenix from the Ashes: The Sex Abuse Crisis and the Future of the Catholic Church, was held on March 2, 2019 at the Michigan League.
+This second installment in our Familiaris Consortio Lecture Series, provided in-depth discourse on the troubling situation within our Church.
+Keynote Speaker Prof. Janet E. Smith and her fellow speakers provided tremendous insight into how we got here and what lay Catholics can do now.
 The 200 member audience asked engaging and thoughtful questions of our panel.
 To keep the conversation going, Ave Maria Radio has created an interactive blog.
 Click here to join the conversation.
 Click here to listen to the talks presented at Phoenix from the Ashes.

 Father Gabriel Richard High School inaugurated our Familiaris Consortio Lecture Series on March 10, 2018 with a half-day conference entitled Life: Posted!
 Social Media and Its Impact on the Modern Family, held at the Michigan League on the campus of the University of Michigan.
 This conference was co-sponsored by Ave Maria Radio, Emmaus Health, ArborWoman and Notre Dame Club of Ann Arbor.